J-Culture: 花より団子 ( = Hana yori dango ) + お花見 ( = Ohanami)

 場所取り = basho to(do)ri = to keep the place (for 花見 = hanami)

-So for a lot of people 花見 = hanami) means to eat and drink near the cherry blossoms.
+So for many people 花見 = hanami) means to eat and drink near the cherry blossoms.

 ( = sake) lesson + 酔う( = you= to get drunk) lesson

-Although Japanese have an international reputation for being shy and reserved, you will be surprised to see all the crazy antics that the Japanese people get up to as they drink, sing and dance under the beautiful flowers.
+Although the Japanese have an international reputation for being shy and reserved, you will be surprised to see all the crazy antics that the Japanese people get up to as they drink, sing, and dance under the beautiful flowers.

 (I know, I know…. we have a very square image but once we get loosened up… it is out of control!)

-For many Japanese, it is more fun to eat and drink than enjoy the flowers.
+For many Japanese, it is more fun to eat and drink than to enjoy the flowers.

 It is called